istopwg/pwg-books/ippguide/printers.md

   processes (staple, punch, fold, etc.) that are supported.

-- "finishings-ready" and "finishings-col-ready": A list of finishing processes that can be requested without stopping the printer.
+- "finishings-ready" and "finishings-col-ready": A list of finishing processes that can be requested without stopping the Printer.

+- "job-password-supported", "job-password-encryption-supported",
+  "job-password-repertoire-configured", and "job-password-repertoire-supported":
+  The supported Job password/PIN values that can be specified when creating a Job.

 ### Printer Information Attributes

-Printers provide seven main description attributes: "printer-uri-supported", "uri-authentication-supported", "uri-security-supported", "printer-info", "printer-more-info", "printer-location", and "printer-geo-location".
+Printers have seven main informational attributes: "printer-uri-supported", "uri-authentication-supported", "uri-security-supported", "printer-info", "printer-more-info", "printer-location", and "printer-geo-location".

-The "printer-uri-supported" attribute lists the supported printer URI values.
+The "printer-uri-supported" attribute lists the supported Printer URI values.
-The "uri-authentication-supported" attribute lists the authorization and access control requirements for each of the supported printer URI values.
-Similarly, the "uri-security-supported" attribute lists the encryption requirements for each of the supported printer URI values.
+The "uri-authentication-supported" attribute lists the authorization and access control requirements for each of the supported Printer URI values.
+Similarly, the "uri-security-supported" attribute lists the encryption requirements for each of the supported Printer URI values.

-The "printer-info" attribute provides a textual description of the printer and often defaults to the make and model of the printer.
-The "printer-more-info" attribute provides a URL to the printer's administrative web page.
+The "printer-info" attribute provides a textual description of the Printer and often defaults to the make and model of the Printer.
+The "printer-more-info" attribute provides a URL to the Printer's administrative web page.

-The "printer-location" attribute provides a textual location of the printer, for example 'Second floor near the break room.'.
-The "printer-geo-location" attribute provides the geographic location of the printer, if known, as a [geo:](https://tools.ietf.org/html/rfc5870) URI.
+The "printer-location" attribute provides a textual location of the Printer, for example 'Second floor near the break room.'.
+The "printer-geo-location" attribute provides the geographic location of the Printer, if known, as a [geo:](https://tools.ietf.org/html/rfc5870) URI.

 Querying the Printer Attributes
 -------------------------------

-The Get-Printer-Attributes operation is used to query any of the printer attributes mentioned previously.
-The following `ipptool` test will report the current printer attribute values when printing PWG Raster files:
+The Get-Printer-Attributes operation is used to query any of the Printer attributes mentioned previously.
+The following example `ipptool` test file will report the current Printer attribute values when printing PWG Raster files:

 ```
 {